spdk/spdk/doc/template_pg.md

 Provide some high level description of what this component is, what it does and maybe why it exists.
 This shouldn't be a lengthy tutorial or commentary on storage in general or the goodness of SPDK but provide enough information to set the stage for someone about to write an application to integrate with this component.
-They won't be totally starting from scratch if they're at this point, they are by defintion a storage applicaiton developer if they are reading this guide.
+They won't be totally starting from scratch if they're at this point, they are by definition a storage application developer if they are reading this guide.

 ## Theory of Operation {#componentname_pg_theory}